stadium-software/repeater-datagrid-client-side/README.md

 ## Global Scripts
 The module requires the script called ["ClientSideRepeaterDataGrid"](#ClientSideRepeaterDataGrid-script) below to set up the *Repeater* contol as a DataGrid.

 In order to query the state of the *Repeater*, the second script called ["ClientSideRepeaterDataGridState"](#ClientSideRepeaterDataGridstate-script) is also needed.
-This is necessary if you, for example, want to return the *Repeater* to a specific state later.
+This is useful if you, for example, want to return the *Repeater* to a specific state later.

 ### ClientSideRepeaterDataGrid Script
 1. Create a Global Script called "ClientSideRepeaterDataGrid"